sola-st/CMI-Finder/README.md

 **Note:** all the used folders should exist priorly

 ### **Data extraction**
-In this step cmi-finder extracts functions from all python files given in a directory and all its subtree then extracts condition-message statements from those functions.
+In this step cmi-finder extracts functions from all python files in a directory and all its subtree then extracts condition-message statements from those functions.

-First let's create a folder destination where to save the output data.
+First let's create a destination folder where to save the output data.
 ```
 mkdir -p demo_data
 ```